agcollins/YTShortsScroll/README.md

 For Firefox: Run `npm run build:firefox`

 ## To package (creates `output-chrome` or `output-firefox` folder and `output-chrome.zip` or `output-firefox.zip`)
-For Chrome: Run `npm run package:chrome`, then install the `output-chrome.zip` file in chrome://extensions For Firefox: Run `npm run package:firefox`, then install the `output-firefox.zip` file in firefox://addons
+For Chrome: Run `npm run package:chrome`, then install the `output-chrome` directory in chrome://extensions For Firefox: Run `npm run package:firefox`, then install the `output-firefox.zip` file in firefox://addons